JSFoundation/TAC/Applications/arc.md

 '-package.json
 ```

-It gets better. `arc-create` would also ensure the corosponding lambdas are created, endpoints wired, permissions set and immediately ready for deployment to two identical environments for `staging` and `production`.
+`arc-create` also ensures the corosponding lambdas are created, endpoints wired, permissions set and immediately ready for deployment to two identical environments for `staging` and `production`.
 You can delete the infrastructure anytime and re-run `arc-create` to regenerate it from your local source.

-The `.arc` above would generate the following infra:
+The `.arc` above generates the following infra:

 ##### API Gateway Invoked Lambdas

-Remember, these lambdas are just generated infrastructure for your code and `arc-deploy` only deploys to `staging` lambdas by default.
-(Deploying to `production` lambdas takes an extra step.)
-Otherwise thing of them as simple http handlers.
-Forcing each one to handle a single verb/route keeps them focused, with a deliberately small code footprint; thusly, these lambdas are fast _and_ easy to understand.

 - `hello-world-staging-get-index`
 - `hello-world-staging-get-hello`